mugenrei/mugenrei.github.io/index.md

 ## What's this?

-Page for mirroring things i do, not the best or most anonymate but for now i'll use this.
-Also if i create something that some sites are against it will, maybe, appear here.
+Page for mirroring things i do, not the best but for now i'll use this.
+Also if i create something that some sites are against, it will maybe, appear here.

 ### Cleopatra - Newborn